-Cummings Moving Company – Movers in Belmont, CA
+Cummings Moving Company – Movers in San Mateo, CA

 QUAINT FACT Back in the day, San Mateo was a stagecoach stop, rail stop and go-to spot for wealthy San Franciscans building summer estates and weekend homes.
 It is nearly equidistant between San Jose and San Francisco.